Cleft lip repair

 There is a small risk of infection following the operation, but your baby will be given an antibiotic injection during the operation.
 Every anaesthetic carries a risk of complications, but this is very small.
 There is a risk of bleeding during and after the operation, but your child will have an injection of transexamic acid during the operation and an intravenous infusion afterwards to reduce this risk.

 Your baby’s mouth will be sore after the operations, partly due to the operation itself, but also because the surgeon will need to move it about to repair the lip.
-The nurses will give pain relief medicine, so that he or she is not uncomfortable, particularly when feeding.
+The nurses will give pain relief medicine, so that they are not uncomfortable, particularly when feeding.

-If your baby’s mouth swells internally a lot after the operation, he or she may have difficulty breathing for a while.
+If your baby’s mouth swells internally a lot after the operation, they may have difficulty breathing for a while.
 This complication is quite rare.
 If this happens, the doctors will put a temporary tube in your child’s nose to make breathing easier.

 There is a small chance that the repair may come apart or the lip may need further correction in which case another operation may be needed.